ogivuk/learning/tdd-django/README.md

             * used in a supperclass template to mark the place which child templates can customize.
             * used in a child template to define the content to be customized in the supperclass template for that block.
         * `{% endblock %}` - specifies the end of block.
+* Rendering
+    * Templates can be rendered using `django.shortcuts.render` or `django.template.loader.render_to_string` functions
+        * The function `django.shortcuts.render` takes a request as its first parameter and the name of the template to render.
+        * The function `django.template.loader.render_to_string` takes the name of the template as its parameter.
+        * Django automatically searches folders called `templates` inside any of the application directories.
+        * Builds and returns an `HttpResponse`, based on the content of the template.

 #### Static Files
 * Django, as well as any web server, needs to know two things to deal with static files: